Farama-Foundation/MO-Gymnasium/docs/wrappers/wrappers.md

 # Wrappers

 A few wrappers inspired from Gymnasium's wrappers are available in MO-Gymnasium.
-They are all available directly from the `mo_gymnasium` module.
+They are all available directly from the `mo_gymnasium.wrappers` module.

 ## `LinearReward`